melanielochrie/homework07-melanielochrie-main/README.md

 # Homework 07 - Submission

-* Student: YOUR NAME
+* Student: Melanie Lochrie
-* Semester: SEMESTER
+* Semester: Fall 2025
 * Link / URL to your github repo for this assignment:

 Don't forget the above link.
 TAs will grade by going to your repo!